Adore2113/MarsHSim/docs/dev_log.md

     ♡ using a hysteresis to avoid jumpy on and off reactions

-    ♡ reactions_available is how many times stoichiometric reaction can happen with a ratio of 1 co2 : 4 h2
+    ♡ reactions_available is how many times stoichiometric reaction can happen w. a ratio of 1 co2 : 4 h2

     ♡ I realize I actually put the mode decision in the main function for running the sabatier and also the OGA actually, and I didn't in the other files.
 I've been changing things and upgrading how I'm doing things so eventually I will need to go through all of the files that I worked on first.